Social interaction and first-person shooters: Identity

-character class: a specific role that a player fits into when playing in a game, like those roles in a workplace instead now the digital battlefield."
-A player then hones their skills and strategies to become the most dominant player, of this type, on the battlefield.

-Gamer-tag

-Gamer-tags are personally customable for every player and are the "name" that one takes when playing games online.
+Gamertags are personally customable for every player and are the "name" that one takes when playing games online.
 What one calls oneself is a basic forms of identity even in the real world.
 For FPS, and other online games, gamer-tags keep individual players anonymous to other players while they interact in the virtual world.
 Though usually players form their gamer-tags to depict humorous topics but other gamer-tags display a player's ties to online clans or preference on game titles.
+On some systems such tags can be a single identity that remains constant regardless of game or vendor.

+Within a particular game, a character class is a specific role that a player fits into when playing the game, comparable to the role in a workplace.
+A player then hones their skills and strategies to become the most dominant player, of this type, on the battlefield.

 Side effects in online communication

 It is a non-disputed fact that game players seek out game play for social reasons, but especially in networked games, the attractions are the other players, the relationships between them, and their impact on out-of-game community and relationships.